opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 Experiment: to compute the baseline of a agent which doesn't do anything [i] #balls=1100 pseudoscore=430.0 t=271800

+== curent commit

+* changed representation to product with some y resolution

+experiment with 80k concepts and 200 term and tasklinks [i] #balls=950 pseudoscore=782.0 t=338400

 == TODO

     * retina - agent has to be able to select object of focus - positions of other objects will be relative to it